 This social media platform has everyone praising each other and trying to top each other with their unique hashtags but it’s also extremely politically correct so be careful.
 Twitter has been blamed for being biased and helping out terrorists.

 It can be more subtle than sending a cold email.
 You can easily slide your compliments and request in between the many interactions, questions, and shares.
+See more here about emailing prospects.

 In fact, you could build a pre-outreach campaign and increase the chances of having your request accepted with regular retweeting and interactions.
 This can be a salient way to show yourself to a potential blogger target and help you make your way to the ‘link request’ email.